 If you want to achieve lasting happiness, work from the root of your emotions — your mind — while cultivating the positive habits reported in the infographic.
 Here are my two guides to achieve lasting happiness:

-- How To Be Happy: 10 Timeless Principles for Lasting Happiness for principles for happiness
+- 10 Timeless Principles to be Happy for principles for happiness

-- How To Be Unhappy: 10 Surefire Ways To Be Unhappy in Life for habits to avoid to be truly happy.
+- How to Be Unhappy for habits to avoid to be truly happy.